Why Submit the FAFSA and CSS Profile: Maximizing Financial Aid Eligibility

 • Many states use the FAFSA to award their own grants and scholarships, so it is important that they have all the relevant information.

 • Colleges and universities often use FAFSA data to allocate their own financial aid funds.
 Meaning, you might qualify for additional aid from your university.
-You will lose access to this opportunity if you do not fill out the FAFSA.
+You will lose access if you do not fill out the FAFSA.

 • Some private scholarships also require the FAFSA for eligibility.
 You don’t want to lose out on the opportunity for financial assistance of any kind just because you didn’t take the time to fill out the correct forms!